 Zeolite acts like a magnet in the body, attracting positively-charged toxins, and then trapping those toxins in its crystalline structure, before being flushed from the body.

-3 reasons to only use Touchstone Essentials’ Pure Body and Pure Body Extra Strength.
+3 Reasons to use Touchstone Essentials’ Pure Body and Pure Body Extra Strength:

 If your diet is not full of these foods every day, you’ll want to supplement.
-Wellspring soothes joints and supports your heart with a blend of plant-based essential fatty acids, including organic borage, organic flaxseed, organic pumpkin seed, and organic extra virgin coconut, along with turmeric and ginger.
+Wellspring soothes joints and supports your heart with a blend of plant-based essential fatty acids, plus organic extra virgin coconut, along with organic turmeric and organic ginger.